Skip to content

 Stateless strategy that stores user identifiers inside JWTs.

 JWT access tokens issued by this strategy are designed to be short-lived and stateless.
-This implementation also maintains a lightweight, in-memory denylist keyed by the jti claim so that individual tokens can be explicitly revoked before expiration when :meth:destroy_token is called.
+Revocation uses the configured denylist keyed by the jti claim so individual tokens can be explicitly revoked before expiration when :meth:destroy_token is called.

 Initialize the JWT strategy.